swcarpentry/matlab-novice-inflammation/_episodes/01-intro.md

 ~~~
 {: .output}

-The `disp` function takes a single parameter -- the value to print.
+The `disp` function takes a single argument -- the value to print.
 To
 print more than one value on a single line, we could print an *array*
 of values.
 All values in this array need to be the same type.
 So, if
 we want to print a string and a numerical value together, we *have* to